JosephMcArthur/Open-Leadership-Workshop/Readme.md

 - [x] Connect up OAB's repo's with my account and edit here - not on Github
 - [ ] Edit a real HTML / CSS file here
-- [x] Learn how to sync changes from online to my local files (may introduce a conflict)
+- [x] Learn how to sync changes from online to my local files (may introduce a conflict) Seeming it didn't, it just kind of worked.